prasannax1/starships/README.md

   * 1 ECH in case the captain of the ship (nominally, the CMO of the *Aviary*) is incapacitated on mission.
   * Mobile holo-emitter kits to send EMH on missions where humanoids cannot go on.

 The *Nightingale* has a cruising speed of warp 7, and can speed up to a warp 9 to get to a medical emergency.
-It has two medical runabouts, each of which can be used to evacuate 62 upright passengers or 24 patients in beds in a hurry.
-It also has two shuttles equipped with bio-suits, isolation areas to investigate highly contaminated areas.

-The *Nightingale* was supposed to the original explorer model to be associated with the *Aviary* class before the *Magpie* class was fast tracked into release.
-Several might have heaved silent sighs of relief at not having to face strange new civilizations at the helm of the *Nightingale*, but for the medical crew the *Nightingale* is irreplaceable.

 The *Vulture* bails out starfleet personnel when trouble is imminent; but when trouble has already stuck, it is the *Nightingale* which delivers mercy and salvation.